-Published 1 June 2018 in hardback (above left) by Lyons Press USA (an imprint of Rowman & Littlefield); also published in UK by Thistle Publishing in ebook and from 5 July in paperback (above right).
+Published 1 June 2018 in hardback (above left) by Lyons Press USA (an imprint of Rowman & Littlefield); also published in UK by Thistle Books on Kindle and in paperback (above right).

 REVIEWS: Jane Ridley (historian & author of The Heir Apparent: A Life of Edward VII): ‘Fascinating.
 Packed with rich new research.
 A gripping read.’
 Sarah Bradford (author of Elizabeth: A Biography of Her Majesty the Queen): ‘Excellently researched: a readable and interesting book with new material.’
 More reviews here